Contents

 ./smol docs/std.s --task doc

 The following functionality that is ready to use without -or with minimal- external dependencies.
-It is organized into top-level files residing directly under std/ and files under its subfolders.
+It is organized into top-level files residing directly under std/ and files under its subfolder.
 Do not import the latter by themselves to safe development speed.
 As a final remark, overloaded implementations are split per the file declaring them; foreign imports are not shown.
-Numbers in brackets indicate the number of structural primitive values.

 Standard library wrapping and simplification of C console commands.